rerobots/hardshare/doc/pages/intro.md

 instances safely and securely.
-The precise meanings of *safe* and *secure* depend on the hardware in the workspace deployment, but the basic organization is the same: associate actions with lifecycle events (e.g., initialization), and monitor input and output streams.
+The precise meanings of *safe* and *secure* depend on the hardware in the workspace deployment, but the basic organization is the same: associate actions with lifecycle events (e.g., initialization), and filter input and output streams.

 The default configuration of a new hardshare client installation does not enforce any contracts.
 Instances in this case have unfiltered access to